luciobaiocchi/Notes/varie/ML/ml.md

 >
 >The outcome of a machine learning algorithm is called machine learning model, which can be considered as a `function` $F$, which outputs certain results, when given the input.
 >
->Rather than a predefined and fixed function, a machine learning model i is derived from historical data.
+>Rather than a predefined and fixed function, a machine learning model is derived from historical data.
 Therefore, when fed with different data, the output of machine learning algorithm changes, i.e. the machine learning model changes.

 For example, in the scenario of image recognition, one might train a machine learning model to recognize the object in the photos.
 In one case, one might feed thousands of images with and without cats to a machine learning algorithm, in order to obtain a model that is capable to tell whether there is a cat in a photo.
 As a result, the input of the generated model would be a digital photo, and the output is a boolean value indicating the existence of a cat on the photo.